 The Community for Coastal and Cassowary Conservation is located 100 metres north of Mission Beach town.
 This organisation seeks to actively protect and regenerate the local environment and wildlife, with one of its immediate concerns being the plight of the cassowary.
 The centre is staffed by volunteers and is a great introduction to the Wet Tropics World Heritage Area with its displays, computers and reference material.
 There is also a nursery where 8,000, – 10,000 plants are raised each year for reforestation.

 The shopping centre here is the home to a few more coffee shops and cafes and is also the location of the area’s first major supermarket and petrol station.
 The coach station for Greyhound and Premier, is also at the shopping centre in Wongaling Beach, otherwise known as Mission Beach Central.

-At the most southern township, you will find the end of the Beach Bus service and also the start of the stunning Kennedy Walking Trail, which explores beach and forest until the sandy stretch of paradise is finally interrupted by the Hull River.
+At the most southern township, you will find the start of the stunning Kennedy Walking Trail, which explores beach and forest until the sandy stretch of paradise is finally interrupted by the Hull River.
 South Mission Beach is the closest land point to Dunk Island and is the departure point for the Coral Sea Kayaking adventures.